Yevhen-Tkachenko-1/Spring-Boot-Demo/Marketplace-Spring-Security-App/README.md

 ![](picture/18.PNG)

-We added 2 buttons: `login` is visible when User is not authenticated and `logout` is visible when User is.
+We added 2 buttons:
+- `login` is visible when User is not authenticated
+- `logout` is visible when User is

 Also, there we have new template for `Login` page.

 Next we have to add dependency to make Thymeleaf elements work (with version according to Spring Boot version)